 As with anything you do, practice will make you a better writer, and additionally the process of writing a proper essay will get easier with repetition.

-Use the following guide each time you write an essay.
+Use the following guide each time you write a paper or an essay.
 Before you know it, you will be a pro at the process.

 Cover the following bases before you even start the essay: